iot-for-all/iotc-cpm-sample/docs/credentials.md

 # Credentials Generation

-In order to send telemetry to Azure IoT Central, the application needs to be authorized as a Central device.
+In order to send telemetry to Azure IoT Central, the application needs to be authorized as an IoT Central device.
 Authorization can be via QR code or numeric code.

 The credentials portal at [cpm-cred-server.azurewebsites.net](https://cpm-cred-server.azurewebsites.net) helps generating authorization codes.